fholger/crysis_vrmod/README.md

 ## Installation

 Download and install Crysis.
 Then head over to the mod's [Releases](https://github.com/fholger/crysis_vrmod/releases) and find the latest release at the top of the page.
-Expand the "Assets" and download the `crysis-vrmod-x.y.exe` installer.
+Under the "Assets" section find and download the `crysis-vrmod-x.y.exe` installer.
 Run it and point it to where you have installed Crysis.
 If you are not sure and own it on Steam, right-click on Crysis in your Steam library, then select "Manage" -> "Browse local files", and it will show you the game's install location.